kajananchinniah/Terrain-Generator/README.md

 For creating my terrain generation algorithms, I consulted this resource: https://www.redblobgames.com/maps/terrain-from-noise .
 This contains basically everything you need to know about basic terrain generation from a high level.

 For computing normals, I used these two resources: http://www.lighthouse3d.com/opengl/terrain/index.php?normals and https://gamedev.stackexchange.com/questions/174176/flat-shading-does-not-work-correctly-opengl .
 Note: I haven't used the latter yet, but plan on it once the project is in a more stable form.

+I used this tool to generate my skybox: https://github.com/wwwtyro/space-3d/